grinntec/cloud-resume-challenge/host-the-website/README.md

 The script first sets up the required Azure resources, which include a Resource Group and a Storage Account.
 It then enables static website hosting on the Storage Account and uploads the website files to the `$web` container.
 Once the files are uploaded, the script fetches the primary endpoint for the static website and opens it in your default browser.

+## Web content

+This repository includes a `web-content` folder with three files; `index.html`, `script.js` and `style.css`.
+You can use these files as your web content or replace them with your own.

 ## How to use

 1. Install the [Azure PowerShell module](https://docs.microsoft.com/en-us/powershell/azure/install-az-ps) if it's not already installed.